Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 Note that persist on rename works for directories as well as files - if a top-level directory is renamed with the persist on rename option, any files underneath the top-level directory will be considered for persistence.

+## Frequently Seen Performance Issues

+This section lists a set of common performance issues and possible reasons and diagnostics steps.
+It is a good place to start when you have a performance issue and may lead to an answer quickly if your symptom matches one of those described here.

+### Slow Queries / Overall performance
+Unexpectedly large `Cluster.BytesReadUfs` metric is observed.

+When we are going to UFS for the data, we are sacrificing performance and incurring additional cost.
+This is usually the biggest red flag.

+Reason:
+There are many possible reasons for this.
+Here is a partial list to check if it is the root cause for your problem.

+1. Not enough cache space
+   * Check eviction stats
+  `Worker.BlocksEvictionRate`
+   * Check worker capacity
+   Use the command `alluxio fsadmin report capacity`
+1. Access pattern is really adversarial
+   * Check eviction stats
+  `Worker.BlocksEvictionRate`
+1. Too many pinned files and directories
+   * Check pinned files
+1. Too many copies of the same block
+   * Reduce `maxReplication` for files
+1. Async cache request getting dropped or progressing too slowly
+   * Investigate async cache statistics
+   * Worker.AsyncCacheRequests vs Worker.AsyncCacheCompleted
+    If necessary， increase `alluxio.worker.network.async.cache.manager.threads.max`
+    If requests are dropped, increase `alluxio.worker.network.async.cache.manager.queue.max`
+1. Unbalanced workers
+All of your data access might be going to a small set of workers.
+Checker worker capacity using either the webui or the `alluxio fsadmin` command.

+###Slow read/write to Alluxio
+This is indicated by read/write throughput metrics in Alluxio, or usually reported by the user.
+Reason:

+1. Client rpc thread setting
+   * alluxio.user.network.netty.worker.threads
+1. Worker rpc thread max
+   * alluxio.worker.network.block.reader.threads.max
+   * alluxio.worker.network.block.writer.threads.max
+These two settings control the concurrency levels of the reader and writer threads.
+   * alluxio.worker.remote.io.slow.threshold
+This setting controls when a remote io is considered slow.
+If a remote io is slower than this, check the worker log for messages
+1. Worker timeout
+   * Check client log for any worker timeout and check worker log for any dead worker

+### Slow metadata sync
+Possible reasons:

+1. Synced too often, too many files
+   * `alluxio.user.file.metadata.sync.interval` controls how often metadata is synced.
+Frequent syncing can lead to extra ufs calls and slow down the system performance.
+   * Slowness in syncing can also be caused by not enough sync threads adjust `alluxio.master.metadata.sync.concurrency.level` `alluxio.master.metadata.sync.executor.pool.size` `alluxio.master.metadata.sync.ufs.prefetch.pool.size`

+### Slow distributedLoad / distCp / async persist (Job service jobs)
+1. Using `jps` to ensure job master and job worker processes are running
+1. `alluxio jobs ls` to see if there are active jobs
+1. Check the master log to see if the jobs are triggered
+1. Check if we have reached job service capacity, increase `alluxio.job.master.job.capacity` if necessary
+1. Adjust `alluxio.job.worker.threadpool.size` to increase concurrency (this might affect worker performance)

+### OOM of Alluxio processes
+1. Alluxio process can get killed by system OOM killer and die silently
+ * Check dmesg -T | egrep -i 'killed process'
+ * This will show which process (if any) got killed by OOM killer If confirmed OOM issue, start by increasing xmx, directmemory setting of the relevant process
+ *  Sometimes the log will show an Out Of Memory exception, this is a Java reported OOM.
+ * This is typically caused by not enough system resources, such as ulimit, thread stack space etc.